-Southeasternmost foothills of the Manhartsberg near the community of Zöbing in the Kamptal (Lower Austria) wine growing region.
-The elevation lies, separated only by the Grub reed, in the vicinity of the famous Zöbing Heiligenstein.
-On the Gaisberg there is a south-southeast facing vineyard of the same name (Lage).
-It consists mainly of weathered rock with a brown earth layer.
-In the upper part there are terraces on predominantly mica slate soils.
-In Austria this is often referred to as "primary rock soil".
-The lower, eastern part has a sandy loess layer and is partly prone to frost and drought.
-On the Gaisberg, the white wine varieties Grüner Veltliner, Riesling, and Neuburger are cultivated.
+Southeasternmost spur of the Manhartsberg near the municipality of Zöbing in the wine-growing region of Kamptal (Lower Austria).
+The elevation is only separated by the Grub vineyard and is in the vicinity of the famous Zöbing Heiligenstein.
+On the Gaisberg there is a south-southeast facing vineyard (Lage) of the same name.
+This consists largely of weathered rock with a brown earth layer.
+In the upper part there are terraces on predominantly mica-slate soils.
+In Austria this is often referred to as "Urgesteins-Boden".
+The lower, eastern area has a sandy loess layer and is partly at risk of frost and drought.
+On the Gaisberg, mainly Grüner Veltliner, Riesling and Neuburger are cultivated.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl